-We are honored to introduce you to Dorćol, known as the central neighborhood of Belgrade.
-This is the neighborhood where things happen and in the same time represents the oldest and the most prominent part of the city.
+Dorćol, a historical, but as well central neighborhood of Belgrade.
+This is the place where things happen.
 Living in Dorćol has its charms, it could be like living in Kreuzberg in Berlin or Manhattan in NYC.
-It gained that kind of reputation, maybe because Isidora Bjelica recorded low-budget movie titled Dorćol Manhattan back in 2000 or even due to urban lifestyle propagated by TV star Luna Loo.
-I don’t really recall from where this smooth-tongued motto Dorćol Manhatten came 14 years ago, but it’s possible that the residents of this neighborhood became a bit pretentious because at one time it was all about city center.
-Fortunately, Belgrade areas as Vračar, Kosančićev Venac, Savamala and Zemun also came to life in recent years.
+It gained that kind of reputation, maybe because Isidora Bjelica recorded low-budget movie titled Dorćol Manhattan back in 2000, or even due to urban lifestyle advocated by TV star Luna Loo.
+I don’t really recall from where this smooth-tongued motto Dorćol Manhatten came 20 years ago, but it’s possible that the residents of this neighborhood became a bit pretentious because at one time it was all about city center.
+Fortunately, Belgrade areas as Vračar, Kosančićev Venac, Savamala, Palilula and Zemun also came to life in recent years.

 Dorćol begins already 700 meters north of Terazije, the central square of Belgrade.
 It can be divided in two sections, Gornji (Upper) Dorćol, which covers the area from Akademski park to the Cara Dušana street, and Donji (or Lower) Dorćol which occupies the area between the Cara Dušana and Bulevar despota Stefana streets and the right bank of the Danube.
 The Lower Dorćol used to be known as Jalija (Turkish yali, strand, bank).
 It borders (and largely overlaps) the neighborhoods of Stari Grad and Jevremovac (east and south) and the fortress of Kalemegdan (west), which is sometimes considered as part of Dorćol as well.